Associate of Arts Oregon Transfer (AAOT)

 Writing

-Eight (8) credits of writing are required, so choose two (2) courses from below.
+Eight (8) credits of writing are required.
+All AAOT students take WR121Z and choose between the other two (2) courses from below.
 Information Literacy will be included in the writing requirement:

 WR122ZComposition II4